Big data comparison of quantum invariants

 - Title: Big data comparison of quantum invariants

-- Authors: Daniel Tubbenhauer and Victor Zhang
+- Authors: Daniel Tubbenhauer and Victor L. Zhang

-- Status: preprint.
+- Status: To appear in Journal of Experimental Mathematics.
 Last update: Wed, 5 Feb 2025 03:03:57 UTC

 - Code and (possibly empty) Erratum: Click and Click